hildjj/node-abnf/README.md

 ### abnf_test

 Using an ABNF, test inputs to see if they match.
-Returns the Peggy parse tree, which you'll want to modify if you're going to actually use the generated grammar.
+Returns the Peggy parse tree, which will likely be somewhat confusing until you're familiar with Peggy.

 ## Workflow